Vault

 2. What technical data may still be sent by default

-Vault may keep anonymous usage metrics and anonymous crash reporting enabled by default.
+Vault may keep anonymous usage metrics enabled by default.
 That means the app should not be described as fully offline or as a zero-transfer system.
-Limited technical data may still be sent to understand product usage and diagnose failures.
+Limited technical data may still be sent to understand product usage and performance.

-- Anonymous usage and crash telemetry may be sent unless the user disables it.
+• Anonymous usage metrics may be sent unless the user disables them.

 3. What we aim not to share

 Vault's current design aims not to collect the contents of your portfolio as analytics input.
 Even so, no technical system should be described as risk-free.
-This page should not be read as an absolute promise of perfect isolation or perfect anonymity.
+This page should not be read as an absolute promise of perfect isolation.

-- Technical crash context and device-level diagnostics may still reach third-party infrastructure.
+• Technical usage context and device-level diagnostics may still reach third-party infrastructure.

 4. Third-party infrastructure and data transfer